sangria-graphql/sangria-graphql.github.io/getting-started.md

 }
 ```

-The GraphQL definition will look pretty similar to what we saw before, but we Will use an `InterfaceType` instead:
+The GraphQL definition will look pretty similar to what we saw before, but we will use an `InterfaceType` instead:

 ```scala
 val IdentifiableType = InterfaceType(